hackerdrop25-collab/hackerdrop25-collab/README.md

 ### 👨‍💻 About Me

 I'm a passionate *Cyber Security student, Python Developer, and Linux Practitioner*.
-I enjoy building secure, automated, and efficient systems, with a focus on Python-based tools, Linux administration, and DevSecOps practices.
+I enjoy building secure, automated, and efficient systems, with a focus on Python-based tools and Linux administration.

 - 🎓 Pursuing *B.E. in Cyber Security*
 - 💻 Skilled in *Python, Java, C, JavaScript, Dart, Linux, and Web Development*